tjhelton/js-sc/scripts/inspections/bulk_retrigger_inspections_v2/README.md

 ## Notes for / from Ro:
 I did the script this way because I didn't want to create CSVs for this.
 I wanted to simply export the customer's data, get the time range, and perform a SQL query with a `WHERE` to immediately get the records that I had to process.

+## 2.0 Updates
+Created separate functions and logic for cleaner code.